AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingClusterBasedDifficultyGenerationModel.md

 ## Getting The Center Of Clusters

 Once you collected the players' combat data, you must call K-Means' train() function.
-This will generate the center of clusters to the K-Means' model parameters.
+This will generate the center of clusters to the model parameters.

 ```lua